 Link to Catalog Record

-Full-text not available: Request this publication directly from Missouri S&T Library or contact your local library.http://laurel.lso.missouri.edu/record=b5286354~S5
+Electronic access to the full-text of this document is restricted to Missouri S&T users.
+Otherwise, request this publication directly from Missouri S&T Library or contact your local library.http://laurel.lso.missouri.edu/record=b5286354~S5

-Mehta, Pratik, "Microwave reflectometry: a novel diagnostic method for detection of skin cancer" (2004).
+Mehta, Pratik, "Microwave reflectometry: A novel diagnostic method for detection of skin cancer" (2004).
 Masters Theses.
 2654.